 Nearly all staff are form tutors and thus deliver the RSE program in PDC.
 There will be an opportunity for form tutor feedback via the tutor meetings which are held six times per year.
 This will always be a standing item in tutor meetings for all Key Stages.
-This is then escalated to the Pastoral Leadership Team who also meet six times a year and a holistic and coordinated approach to the delivery of RSE is discussed.
+This is then escalated to the Pastoral Leadership Team who meet weekly and a holistic and coordinated approach to the delivery of RSE is discussed.

 Consultation with pupils takes place both formally and informally.
 Formally student's complete evaluations which are reviewed by the Strategic Team, The Head of PDC and The Student Voice Coordinator.
+Learning

-Learning Walks by the Head of Business and Enterprise and Head of PDC are conducted across all three key stages and during these learning walks informal discussions take place.
+Walks by the Head of Business and Enterprise and Head of PDC are conducted across all three key stages and during these learning walks informal discussions take place.
 Any issues are acted upon in a timely manner.
-The Head of PDC works closely with the Head of Science and The Heads of School to ensure the programme is targeted and timely.
+The Head of PDC works closely with the Head of Science and The Heads of School to ensure the programme is meeting the needs of our students.
 Informally there is an open dialogue between staff and students.
 There is also use of plenary activities to evaluate lessons.

 Parents are kept informed of our RSE teaching in many ways.
 On our school website and in our school prospectuses there is a detailed breakdown of what each subject teaches.
 This includes PDC, Science and ICT.
 In addition, each school office holds Introductory Welcome Meetings at the start of the academic year.
 During these meetings parents are made aware of the PDC program.
-In addition in the Welcome Meeting an external provider delivers a session on keeping your child safe (this includes sexual behaviour and the law and mental health) with time provided for feedback.
-This policy will also be on the school website for parents to view.
+Usually, we also have outside speakers coming into school to deliver RSE support to parents and this has been well attended.
+This policy is also displayed on the school website.